-ESG Governance
+Sustainability Governance

-Our sustainability and ESG framework is centered on a foundation of governance and ethics, with our governance structure designed to enable broad engagement and appropriate oversight across the organization.
+Our sustainability framework is centered on a foundation of governance and ethics, with our governance structure designed to enable broad engagement and appropriate oversight across the organization.

-Our ESG Council consists of subject matter experts from business and corporate functions and representatives of cross-functional workgroups focused on topics across our ESG framework, including climate and footprint, occupational health and safety, engagement and inclusion, product stewardship and ESG reporting.
-The ESG Council oversees the development, implementation and monitoring of the Company's key ESG metrics, targets, goals, strategies, policies and practices, as well as the assessing and addressing of trends, risks and opportunities with respect to ESG topics most significant to the Company and its stakeholders.
-Members of the ESG Council provide periodic updates to the ESG Steering Committee.
+Our Sustainability Council consists of subject matter experts from business and corporate functions and representatives of cross-functional workgroups focused on topics across our sustainability framework, including climate and footprint, occupational health and safety, engagement and inclusion, product stewardship and sustainability reporting.
+The Sustainability Council oversees the development, implementation and monitoring of the Company's key sustainability metrics, targets, goals, strategies, policies and practices, as well as the assessing and addressing of trends, risks and opportunities with respect to sustainability topics most significant to the Company and its stakeholders.
+Members of the Sustainability Council provide periodic updates to the Sustainability Steering Committee.

-Our ESG Steering Committee supports alignment across the organization in overseeing the work of the ESG Council.
-The ESG Steering Committee is composed of members of senior management and other senior leaders across the organization, including those within the areas of global operations, legal, finance, human resources, investor relations and corporate communications, global supply chain, sustainability, environmental, health and safety, and our reportable business segments.
-Members of the ESG Steering Committee provide periodic updates to the CEO, the board and board committees.
+Our Sustainability Steering Committee supports alignment across the organization in overseeing the work of the Sustainability Council.
+The Sustainability Steering Committee is composed of members of senior management and other senior leaders across the organization, including operations and our reportable business segments; environmental, health and safety and sustainability; Global Supply Chain; legal; finance; human resources; and investor relations and corporate communications.
+The Steering Committee meets biannually to discuss the Company's key sustainability strategies, policies and practices, including those relating to climate change.
+Members of the Sustainability Steering Committee provide updates to the CEO, the board and board committees on an annual basis, at minimum.